 or, The White Zombie

-Zombies multiply, each new iteration recognizable as zombie but somehow uniquely its own.
-In keeping with the protean nature of the zombie, Moby-Dork is open to replication and adaptation.
-Anyone who wants to adapt the text—to strip away, build upon, gut, smoosh, mash-up, rip apart, stitch back together—is welcome to do so.
-I simply require that it is done under the terms of this Creative Commons license.
+Zombies multiply, each iteration recognizable as zombie but uniquely its own.
+In keeping with this protean nature, Moby-Dork is open to replicate and adapt.
+Please strip, gut, smoosh, mash-up, rip apart, and stitch the narrative back together again.
+Simply do so under the terms of this Creative Commons license.
 If you use it in your own project, please cite the original and contact me using the form on the Contact page to direct me to it.